Guntaask/Capstone-Project/README.md

 Upon identifying categorical variables within our dataset, such as 'NoiseLevel', we recognized the need to convert these qualitative descriptors into numerical representations for analysis.
 To achieve this, we crafted a mapping dictionary to translate each categorical value to its corresponding numerical counterpart.
 For instance, 'quiet' was mapped to 0, 'average' to 1, 'loud' to 2, and 'very_loud' to 3.
-Leveraging pandas' functionality, we applied this mapping to the 'NoiseLevel' variable, ensuring a seamless transition from qualitative descriptors to quantitative values, facilitating further analysis and modeling.
+Leveraging pandas' functionality, we applied this mapping to the 'NoiseLevel' variable, ensuring a seamless transition from qualitative descriptors to quantitative values, facilitating further analysis and modelling.

+### Handling Imbalance in 'is_open' Target Variable

+For an imbalanced classification of 'is_open', where one class (e.g., open businesses) may be significantly more prevalent than the other (e.g., closed businesses), several strategies can be applied:
+<b>Resampling Techniques:</b> Use techniques like oversampling (e.g., SMOTE), undersampling, or a combination of both to balance the class distribution.<br>
+<b>Algorithmic Approaches: </b>Algorithms like XGBoost, decision trees, and random forests often provide parameters to adjust class weights or explicitly handle class imbalance.<br>
+<b>Ensemble Methods:</b> Ensemble techniques like bagging and boosting can help improve the model's performance on imbalanced data by combining predictions from multiple models trained on balanced subsets.<br>
+<b>Evaluation Metrics: </b>Instead of accuracy, consider using evaluation metrics like precision, recall, F1-score, or area under the ROC curve (ROC-AUC) to assess the model's performance, especially in the context of class imbalance.<br>

 ### 💬 Modelling 💬 <a class="anchor" id="mod"></a>